oskariorg/oskari-frontend/api/mapping/mapmodule/event/GFIResultEvent.md

 Event is used to nofify user about the GFI response.
 Event includes information about the click coordinates and content of GFI.

+Note!
+This event is triggered for each layer and vector feature that is hit.
+You can detect if the events are from the same click by comparing coordinates

 ## Parameters

 (* means the parameter is required)